[vc_row full_width=”” parallax=”” parallax_image=””] [vc_column width=”1/1″] [vc_column_text]

 Can You Really Win The Battle?

 Many companies falsely believe that fighting sellers on Amazon and Ebay is simply a losing battle.
 Frankly, we disagree.
 The graph below shows a comparison between the Amazon unauthorized sellers for a client of CIS versus its closest competitors.
 Clearly there is substantially reduced activity.

-CIS is Ready to Help
+CIS and its Brand Protection Team is Ready to Help